 4. What is a home energy audit and what will be measured?

 The official home energy audit of EnergyStar (EPA) is called Home Performance by EnergyStar.
 This is a comprehensive assessment is designed to pinpoint sources of high energy consumption, and health and comfort issues such as air leaks, insufficient insulation, moisture, defective ducts, gas leaks, ventilation, and inefficient lighting and appliances.
-Advisers thoroughly inspect, safety check, and evaluate all the components of the home, treating it as a completely integrated system, instead of just four walls and appliances.
+Advisors thoroughly inspect, safety check, and evaluate all the components of the home, treating it as a completely integrated system, instead of just four walls and appliances.
 Tests include:

 - Utility Bill Analysis